JosephBARBIERDARNAL/autoSHARE/docs/about.md

 ## What autoSHARE does

-AutoSHARE provides a user-friendly interface to manipulate, clean and analyze SHARE data.
+autoSHARE provides a user-friendly interface to manipulate, clean and analyze SHARE data.
 It is designed to make reproducible research easier, and to facilitate the use of SHARE data for a wide range of users.

 This project is a PoC (Proof of Concept) and is still in development.
 Our goal is to create a tool able to: